nguyenha1910/opentowork/README.md

 Chromedriver is necessary for running the scraping code and needs to match the Chrome version.
 1. Find Google Chrome version

-    To check Chrome version in the Chrome program itself, click the three dots at the upper right-hand corner, select Help at the very bottom, and click About Google Chrome.
+    For MacOS/Windows: To check Chrome version in the Chrome program itself, click the three dots at the upper right-hand corner, select Help at the very bottom, and click About Google Chrome.
 Update as needed.

-    If running in Linux, run the following command:
+    For Linux, run the following command:

     *This assumes that Chrome is installed in Linux
     ```bash